SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Abstract

 \section{Abstract}

 With the emergence of deep learning in the last years, new opportunities arose in Earth observation research.
 Nevertheless, they also brought with them new challenges.
-The data-hungry training processes of deep learning models demand large, resource expensive, annotated datasets and partly replaced knowledge-driven approaches, so that model behaviour and the final prediction process became a black box.
-The proposed SyntEO approach enables Earth observation researchers to automatically generate large deep learning ready datasets and thus free up otherwise occupied resources.
-SyntEO does this by including expert knowledge in the data generation process in a highly structured manner.
-In this way, fully controllable experiment environments are set up, which support insights in the model training.
-Thus, SyntEO makes the learning process approachable and model behaviour interpretable, an important cornerstone for explainable machine learning.
+The data-hungry training processes of deep learning models demand large, resource expensive, annotated data sets and partly replaced knowledge-driven approaches so that model behaviour and the final prediction process became a black box.
+The proposed SyntEO approach enables Earth observation researchers to automatically generate large deep learning ready data sets by merging existing and procedural data.
+SyntEO does this by including expert knowledge in the data generation process in a highly structured manner to control the automatic image and label generation by employing an ontology.
+In this way, fully controllable experiment environments are set up, which support insights in the model training on the synthetic data sets.
+Thus, SyntEO makes the learning process approachable, which is an important cornerstone for explainable machine learning.
 We demonstrate the SyntEO approach by predicting offshore wind farms in Sentinel-1 images on two of the worlds largest offshore wind energy production sites.
-The largest generated dataset has 90,000 training examples.
+The largest generated data set has 90,000 training examples.
 A basic convolutional neural network for object detection, that is only trained on this synthetic data, confidently detects offshore wind farms by minimising false detections in challenging environments.
-In addition, four sequential datasets are generated, demonstrating how the SyntEO approach can precisely define the dataset structure and influence the training process.
+In addition, four sequential data sets are generated, demonstrating how the SyntEO approach can precisely define the data set structure and influence the training process.
 SyntEO is thus a hybrid approach that creates an interface between expert knowledge and data-driven image analysis.